TrendingTechnology/saga/readme.md

 ## Background

-A lot of developers seem to either love or hate JavaScript because of its very nature, all because of a really tight release schedule.
+A lot of developers seem to either love or hate JavaScript because of its very nature.
 The language had received tons of backlash for tons of reasons.
 Take weak typing for example.
 Sometimes JavaScript would silently convert a value in one type in order to make the operation work, but most of the time that would introduce bugs that we would not notice, and only realize it when it's very late.

 The NPM ecosystem is dependency-heavy.
 Shipping JavaScript projects inevitably drags in a lot of code, lots of which the project does not actually use, and is laying dormant, resulting in an application that is normally gigabytes in size when the project code is only tens or hundreds of megabytes.
 That calls for a lot of new languages, such as TypeScript, ReScript, Scala.js, Elm, PureScript, and countless others, all relying on other ecosystems besides JavaScript to compile their code into JavaScript.

 Many of us realized how can we fix this without having to worry about this madness?
 One to take note here, when it comes to the web, everything is forced, there will be only one way to develop something for the web --- JavaScript.

-## What is Nova, exactly?
+## What is Nyx, exactly?

-Nova is a language with a simple and succinct syntax like Ruby, the flexibility of F# and Scala, the discipline and performance of C# and Haskell, and the versatility of Python and JavaScript.
-Nova targets the JavaScript and Python runtimes, which means you can use Nova on mobile, desktop, the web, the cloud, the server, and more.
+Nyx is a language with a simple and succinct syntax like Ruby, the flexibility of F# and Scala, the performance of C# and Haskell, and the versatility of Python and JavaScript.
+Nyx targets the JavaScript and Python runtimes, which means you can use Nyx on mobile, desktop, the web, the cloud, the server, and more.
 And always the latest, so you're never missing out.

 ## Roadmap

-This document serves as a quick and informative guide for existing JavaScript developers, and also as a cheat sheet to all (or most) of Nova's language features.
+This document serves as a quick and informative guide for existing JavaScript developers, and also as a cheat sheet to all (or most) of Nyx's language features.
 Should you feel something needs to be corrected, feel free to make a pull request.
 I'm only a single person, so I'm looking forward to complete the documentation and language reference, so I can get started with coding the compiler.

 - [ ] Documentation & Wiki
 - [x] Syntax highlighting and theme (constantly being updated)